 WSS has extensive Nationwide experience with wetland and other aquatic resource issues for projects involving transportation; energy; agriculture; commercial, mining, industrial, and port development; residential development; recreation; and hazardous waste cleanup.
 Among others, WSS has managed or served as a technical expert for projects involving:

 • transportation, such as major highways and large rail line extensions;

 • energy, such as wind turbine fields, ground-mounted solar panel fields, oil and natural gas (including hydraulic fracturing) exploration and production, hydropower, and electric and natural gas transmission lines;

-• agriculture, such as row crops, turf farm and cranberry bog conversions;
+• agriculture, such as row crops, turf farm and cranberry farms;

 • port development;